Where could Nano’s price be heading this year?

 - Getting Nano listed on more exchanges.
 This could increase the coin’s credibility and legitimacy in the eyes of investors, and therefore potentially have an impact on demand.

-However, at the time of writing on 20 March 2018, an updated roadmap was expected to be released soon.
+However, at the time of writing (20/03/2018) an updated roadmap was expected to be released soon.

 Nano is far from the only cryptocurrency aiming to offer fast and affordable payments.
-There are plenty of other projects that could have an influence (either positive or negative) on the price of NANO, so you’ll need to keep an eye on them to see how they stack up against Nano.
+There are plenty of other projects that could have a bearing (either positive or negative) on the price of NANO, so you’ll need to keep an eye on them to see how they stack up against Nano.

 - Litecoin (LTC).
 A top 10 coin by market cap and commonly known as “the silver to bitcoin’s gold”, Litecoin was created in 2011 and designed to offer faster and cheaper transactions than bitcoin.